udap/EIP/singular/README.md

 2. `truffle compile`
 3. `truffle test`

+*New since 2018/10/29*: This version also introduced full testing support with web3j wrappers.
+The project is managed by gradle and the specific tasks are `solcWithWeb3j` and the artifacts are specified in the build.gradle file.
+It is intended to be a full replacement for the truffle dependency as the compiling and testing environment, for better performance and robustness.

+The steps are

+1. install nativce solc
+2. install gradle
+3. clone the repository
+4.

 Note:

 1. I was using ganache GUI as the testing eth client, as reflected in the port setting in the truffle-config.json.